ionic-team/stencil/BREAKING_CHANGES.md

 `extras.cssVarShim` causes Stencil to include a polyfill for [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
-For Stencil v3.0.0 this field is renamed to `__deprecated__cssVarsShim`, and thus to retain the previous behavior the new option can be set in your projects `stencil.config.ts`:
+For Stencil v3.0.0 this field is renamed to `__deprecated__cssVarsShim`.
+To retain the previous behavior the new option can be set in your project's `stencil.config.ts`:

 ```ts